 I have been helping Caroline to detox naturally by giving her a weekly detox bath with baking soda, Epsom salts and sometimes essential oils.
 You can read about my detox bath protocol here.

-Because I know eczema originates in the gut, I need to make sure my daughter is being fed healthy bacteria to balance her gut flora on a regular basis.
-She sometimes drinks probiotic apple juice, but mostly she prefers her probiotic supplement and I am giving it to her daily, before she goes to bed.
-I plan to keep offering fermented food and drink though and hope she develops a palate for fermentation.
+Because I know eczema is often a symptoms of an inflamed gut, I need to make sure my daughter is being fed healthy bacteria to balance her gut flora on a regular basis.
+She really likes her probiotic supplement and I am giving it to her daily, before she goes to bed.

 I’ve written before about how elimination diets are only part of true gut healing.
-By removing dairy from Caroline’s diet we have eliminated a dietary trigger, but her gut is still “leaky.”
-I’m increasing her intake of gut healing foods like bone broth.
-Bone broth contains natural collagen that helps to seal the gut lining.
-She drinks a cup of bone broth daily, in a mug with a metal straw and she loves it.
+By removing dairy from Caroline’s diet we have eliminated a dietary trigger, but her gut is still inflamed.
+I’m increasing her intake of gut healing foods like mineral broth.
+Healing mineral broth contains needed trace minerals that help the digestive tract heal.
+She drinks a cup of broth daily, in a mug with a glass straw and she loves it.
 She also likes to tell me it’s good for her runny nose.
 Ah, from the mouths of babes.

 DIY Cream for Hydration.

 My daughter HATES lotions and potions so while I would prefer to put our homemade eczema cream on her every day to keep her skin hydrated she won’t hear of it.
 So… I wish I could tell you uses this awesome cream…but she won’t.
 My son loves it!
 But he doesn’t suffer from eczema.
 Go figure.
-Instead of a cream, I make sure she is drinking lots of water each day to stay hydrated from the inside out.
+(We also like this cream when we don’t make our own.)
+Instead of a cream, I make sure she is drinking lots of living water (I add a few drops of lemon to our water to give it some life) and fresh green juices each day to stay hydrated from the inside out.